Estonian State Visit to Sweden

 The second day of state visit began with a breakfast at the Trade Council.
 After breakfast, the President spoke at a seminar where the King and Minister for Trade, Ewa Björling, were present.
 They then went onto visit the Swedish power network, which is the headquarters for NordBalt.
 Which will unite the three Baltic states with the Nordic electricity system.
 Then it was back home for the President, as he visited the place he was born.

 While the King and President were elsewhere, the Queen and Mrs Ilves visited Saltå Mill in Järna.
 Evelin is very involved with issues regarding Public Health.
 Lunch was then served at Stockholm City Hall, where the two pairs met up again.

 The last day of the state visit began with a visit to an Estonian School in Stockholm.
 The school was founded in 1945 by Estonian refugees and today 170 students attend the school, which is located in Old Town.
 After the visit, President Ilves, together with Prince Carl-Philip and Mr Tolgfors visited the Nordic Battle Group in Enköping.
 It is part of the European Union Task Force, consisting of 2000 soldiers from Estonia, Finland, Ireland, Norway and Sweden.

 In the afternoon, President Ilves visited Uppsala University Hospital where he was told, among other things, about play therapy.

 Prince Carl Philip and President Ilves then went on to visit Ångström Laboratory, which conducts research in physics, chemistry, mathematics and materials science.
 Finally the president gave a lecture at Uppsala University on European policy.

-Tagged Carl XVI Gustaf, Estonia, President Ilves, Prince Carl Philip, Queen Silvia, State Visit.
+Tagged Carl XVI Gustaf of Sweden, Estonia, President Ilves of Estonia, Prince Carl Philip of Sweden, Queen Silvia of Sweden, State Visit.